techie-joe/library/github-pages/quick-start/readme.md

 ## Overriding theme defaults

-Jekyll themes set default data, layouts, includes, and stylesheets.
-However, you can override any of the theme defaults with your own site content.

-To replace layouts or includes in your theme, make a copy in your `_layouts` or `_includes` directory of the specific file you wish to modify, or create the file from scratch giving it the same name as the file you wish to override.
+Theme has default data, layouts, includes, and stylesheets stored in folders such as `_data`, `_layouts`, `_includes`, and `_sass`.
+You can override any of the defaults with your own content.
+To replace it, make a similar file on your repository giving it the same name as the file you wish to override.
 See "[Overriding theme defaults](https://jekyllrb.com/docs/themes/#overriding-theme-defaults)".

 ## Using front matter